SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/stockpile_scanner/README.md

 ### Arguments

 #### Database
-- `--database`: Path to the template database file (.pkl format).
+- `--database`: Path to the template database file (.h5 format).
 If not provided, uses the value from configuration file

 #### Optional
 - `--image`: Path to the input screenshot image file